How Long Does a King Size Mattress Last?

 When to Replace Your King Size Mattress

-• Better sleep in hotel beds or elsewhere
+• Better sleep in hotel beds or on a friend’s guest bed.

 Tips to Make Your Mattress Last Longer

-Want to stretch every year out of your bed?
-Here’s how:
+Use these simple maintenance moves to stretch every year out of your bed:

-• Use a quality bed frame with center support
+• Use a high-quality frame with a center support rail for king sizes.

-• Air out the mattress occasionally to prevent moisture buildup
+• Air out the mattress occasionally to reduce trapped moisture.

 FAQ